Home > Europe > Norway > Walking Across the Tromsø Bridge: What to Expect & Is It Worth It?

 Can You Walk Across the Tromsø Bridge

-The Tromsø Bridge is one of the most recognized sights in Tromsø.
-The 3,399-foot (1,036 meters) long bridge crosses the Tromsøysundet Strait connecting the mainland to the island of Tromsøya.
-When it opened in 1960, the Tromsø Bridge was the first cantilever bridge in all of Norway.
-In addition to being used for vehicles, it is possible to walk across the Tromsø Bridge.
+The Tromsø Bridge is one of the most iconic landmarks in Tromsø, Norway.
+Spanning 3,399 feet (1,036 meters), this impressive bridge crosses the Tromsøysundet Strait, linking the mainland to the island of Tromsøya.
+When it opened in 1960, the Tromsø Bridge was the first cantilever bridge in Norway, setting the stage for modern Norwegian infrastructure.

 Great View of the Tromsø Bridge